petersohn/home_automation/README.md

   device blocking for a long time.
 Note that a measurement is always made right after boot.

+#### `analog`

+Reports the output of the ADC port.
+The 0--1 V range is mapped into 0--1024 values.
+Since the ESP has only one ADC port, the `pin` parameter is ignored.

 #### `counter`

 Measures the frequency of a GPIO port switching to 1 state.
 It can be used, for